Melted asphalt, shoes for dogs: Europe wilts in heat

 A total of four nuclear reactors in France have been closed due to the heatwave.

-French power company EDF said the measures were taken to avoid raising too high the temperature of rivers where nuclear plants draw water to cool down reactors and then pour it back in.
+French power company EDF said the measures were taken to avoid temperature hikes in rivers.
+The nuclear plants draw water from rivers to cool down the reactors and then return it to the river.

-Saturday was also the summer's busiest day on the roads, as July holiday-makers returned home and those who vacation in August departed for their month of farniente.
+Saturday was also the summer's busiest day on the roads, as July holiday-makers returned home and those who vacation in August departed.

-By late morning, 670 kilometres (416 miles) of traffic jams had been reported, according to France's traffic authorities, as the heat pounded down on the asphalt.
+By late morning, some 705 kilometres (440 miles) of traffic jams had been reported, according to France's traffic authorities, as the sun beat down on the asphalt.

 - Italy: health warnings -